 Students are expected to do 11 hours per week of fieldwork to support ongoing policy initiatives with the Action Lab, the Center for Working Families or the Center for Popular Democracy (CPD).

-The seminar component of the course will focus on the experience of representing New York City by examining several current "case studies" concerning New York City policy matters in which City lawyers played a role.
+The seminar component of the course will focus on the experience of representing New York City by examining several current "case studies" concerning New York City policy and litigation matters in which City lawyers played a role.
 Specific seminar topics may include labor and employment issues, economic development, and correctional policies, among others.
 The seminar will also review the structure of New York City's government; the City's law-making authority and processes; the tools available to City attorneys; how different parties both inside and outside of City government may influence City policy and practice; and the role of City lawyers in representing the City's interests.
-The seminar will include presentations by guest speakers and in-class exercises in addition to class discussion.
-Each student will also write a paper analyzing the legal issues pertaining to a New York City policy matter or proposal selected by the student.
-All students will present their analyses and recommendations to the class near the end of the semester.
+The seminar will include presentations by guest speakers and in class exercises in addition to class discussion.
+Each student will also write a paper proposing a new policy, law or initiative for the City and analyzing the legal issues pertinent to their proposal.
+All students will present their proposals to the class near the end of the semester.

 Akshaya Kumar, Lecturer-in-Law 5 credits